DataFire/Integrations/integrations/generated/google_sqladmin/README.md

   * kind `string`: This is always sql#demoteMasterContext.
   * masterInstanceName `string`: The name of the instance which will act as on-premises master in the replication setup.
   * replicaConfiguration [DemoteMasterConfiguration](#demotemasterconfiguration)
+  * verifyGtidConsistency `boolean`: Verify GTID consistency for demote operation.
+Default value: True.
+Second Generation instances only.
+Setting this flag to false enables you to bypass GTID consistency check between on-premises master and Cloud SQL instance during the demotion operation but also exposes you to the risk of future replication failures.
+Change the value only if you know the reason for the GTID divergence and are confident that doing so will not cause any replication issues.

 ### DemoteMasterMySqlReplicaConfiguration
 * DemoteMasterMySqlReplicaConfiguration `object`: Read-replica configuration specific to MySQL databases.